resibots/crazyflie-firmware/src/tunnel/README.md

 #### Flashing the STM32

-Flashing the STM32 chip can be done through two methods:
+Flashing the main chip can be done through two methods:

-2. Using the Crazyradio:
+1. Using the Crazyradio:
 Flashing using the radio is supported but flashing fails can happen.
 Turn the Crazyflie on in Bootloader mode by holding the power button for 3 seconds, conenct the Crazyradio through USB and run:

 ```